Skip to main content

 On a more general note, the fact that most expatriates are unable to vote has almost certainly influenced Government tax policy over the last decade.
 We have seen significant, highly discriminatory legislation in terms of capital gains tax pursued by the Governments over the last 10 years - including disallowing the 50% CGT discount for non-residents and removing the CGT main residence exemption for non-residents.

-Urgent reform is needed around the voting rights - particularly given the changes in the pipeline which will make it more difficult to break "tax residency".
+Urgent reform is needed around expat voting rights - particularly given the changes still in the pipeline which will make it more difficult to break "tax residency".
 Then we will see even more situations where we have "taxation without representation".

 Expatriate voting rights are a complicated issue, with many Australian expatriates disenfranchised by the current Australian electoral voting system.
 Electoral law prevents Australian citizens who are overseas from enrolling to vote if it is more than three years since they left Australia to live abroad.
 These expats, who have been deleted from the electoral roll by the Australian Electoral Commission (AEC), will remain unable to vote in Australian elections until they again become resident in Australia.